ormiret/pythonaberdeen.github.io/content/pages/learning.md

 While the whole course is 6 hours(!), you can cover most of the learning in the first three.
 You can pause and code along.

-If you want to join our monthly online sessions we suggest you've view most if not all of those three hours to get the most out of the projects.
+If you want to join our monthly online sessions we suggest you've view most if not all of those three hours to get the most out of the [monthly set projects](https://github.com/PythonAberdeen/user_group) .

-First updated by Ian Watt